Grooming Your Pet at Home

 • Use a pheromone spray in the grooming space to promote relaxation 10 to 15 minutes before you begin.

 • Start by gently rubbing the ear for 5 to 10 seconds while offering a soft treat like yogurt for dogs or wet food for cats.
-If your pet is anxious, gradually work up to touching ear before cleaning.
+If your pet is anxious, gradually work up to ear touching before cleaning.

-• For stubborn ear wax or super itchy or foul-smelling ears, you need to see your vet who will likely provide you with a gentle ear-cleaning fluid and ear medicine.
+• For stubborn ear wax or super-itchy or foul-smelling ears, you need to see your vet, who will likely provide you with a gentle ear-cleaning fluid and ear medicine.

 BATHS: DOGS